lamini-ai/lamini-examples/ift.md

 Tell me about a bear.
 ```

-This time, the model produces an interesting response! :star-wow:
+This time, the model produces an interesting response! 🤩

 ```
 Meet Thunderpaws, the daring bear who explored untamed forests, facing roaring rivers and scaling towering mountains!
 ```

-We have
 In this tutorial, we guide you through program that uses Lamini to
 read data, chunk the data,
 and generate a list of [question, answer] pairs based on the data.